 The bank loan covenants are specific annual reporting requirements.
-In June 2017 the consolidated entity entered into a new finance facility with HSBC Bank Australia Ltd.

 Note 22.
 Financial instruments (continued)

 Remaining contractual maturities

 The following tables detail the consolidated entity's remaining contractual maturity for its financial instrument liabilities.
 The tables have been drawn up based on the undiscounted cash flows of financial liabilities based on the earliest date on which the financial liabilities are required to be paid.
 The tables include both interest and principal cash flows disclosed as remaining contractual maturities and therefore these totals may differ from their carrying amount in the statement of financial position.